navneetjo/customer_nodejs_mysql_working/readme.md

-This is a very basic example of CRUD in Node.js n mySQL.
+This is a very basic example of CRUD in Node.json and  mySQL.

 Installation,Live DEMO, and tutorial here : http://teknosains.com/i/simple-crud-nodejs-mysql